-Only a good mastery of linguistic knowledge can not ensure successful linguistic communication if a non-native speaker does not have enough understanding of the pragmatic rules of the target language.
-It is argued that pragmatic competence plays an important role making linguistic communication a successful, so it is of crucial importance for English teachers to pay much more attention to the cultivation of pragmatic competence in ELT classrooms.
+Only a good mastery of linguistic knowledge cannot ensure successful linguistic communication if a non-native speaker does not have enough understanding of the pragmatic rules of the target language.
+It is argued that pragmatic competence plays an important role in making a linguistic communication successful, so it is of crucial importance for English teachers to pay much more attention to the cultivation of pragmatic competence in ELT classrooms.